mindersec/minder/docs/docs/profile_engine/manage_profiles.md

 - branch_protection: controls the branch protection rules on a repo
 - secret_scanning: enforces secret scanning for a repo

-You can list all profile types registered in Mediator:
+You can list all profile types registered in Minder:

 ```bash
 minder rule_type list --provider github